 - Benefit from our strong links to the public, private and voluntary sectors.

 We have recently launched a new teaching partnership with Norfolk and Suffolk County Councils and the University of East Anglia.
 The initiative will enhance the quality of your studies, bringing innovative approaches to learning, as well as even more opportunities for practical experience.

 This fantastic project will help raise your practice to an excellent standard, giving you the resources and skills needed for a demanding career in the public, private and voluntary social care sectors.

 Our rigorous approach to learning and placements ensure you become a critical, analytical and reflective thinker.
 When you graduate you will have the skills and knowledge to help enable positive changes for vulnerable people and families.

 Regulated by the Health and Care Professions Council (HCPC), social work offers a wealth of stimulating possibilities.
 We constantly update the course contents to reflect the changing and diverse opportunities in this field, and to give you the tools for your ongoing professional development.

 The tutors and people who use services and practitioners bring a diversity of work experience to the course, and their direct links to current practice ensures your learning is completely up to date.
 What is more, during your degree the teaching team provides academic guidance and careers support.
 All of this advances your employability in time for graduation.

 Your course – approved by the HCPC – is designed to meet Quality Assurance Benchmark Statements for Social Work, and incorporates The Professional Capabilities Framework.
 In fact, when you apply, we will ask you to provide evidence that you understand the Framework.

-Once your degree is completed, you can apply to the HCPC register, allowing you to begin your social work career, subject to meeting requirements.
+Once your degree is completed, you are eligible to apply to the HCPC register, allowing you to begin your social work career, subject to meeting requirements.